json420/dbase32/doc/design.rst

 Although base32hex does have the desired property of preserving the sort-order, there aren't many implementations readily available (for example, the Python standard library lacks a base32hex implementation).
-And as long as we need to implement our own, we might as well use an encoding that is as good as possible for our use case.
+And as long as we need to provide our own implementation, we might as well use an encoding that is as good as possible for our use case.

 There are also some advantages to using a unique encoding.
 Our goal is not to encode arbitrary data, but only to encode well-formed IDs with very specific